Help us improve your experience.

 • Do not support weighted hashing.

-Example: Configuring Multicast Load Balancing for Use with Aggregated 10-Gigabit Ethernet Interfaces on EX8200 Switches
+Example: Configure Multicast Load Balancing for Use with Aggregated 10-Gigabit Ethernet Interfaces on EX8200 Switches

-EX8200 switches support multicast load balancing on link aggregation groups (LAGs).
-Multicast load balancing evenly distributes Layer 3 routed multicast traffic over the LAGs, You can aggregate up to twelve 10-gigabit Ethernet links to form a 120-gigabit virtual link or LAG.
-The MAC client can treat this virtual link as if it were a single link to increase bandwidth, provide graceful degradation as link failures occur, and increase availability.
+EX8200 switches support multicast load balancing on LAGs.
+Multicast load balancing evenly distributes L3 routed multicast traffic over the LAGs, You can aggregate up to twelve 10-gigabit Ethernet links to form a 120-gigabit virtual link or LAG.
+The MAC client can treat this virtual link as if it were a single link to increase bandwidth, provides graceful degradation as link failures occur, and increase availability.
 On EX8200 switches, multicast load balancing is enabled by default.
-However, if it is explicitly disabled, you can reenable it. .
+However, if it is explicitly disabled, you can reenable it.

 An interface with an already configured IP address cannot form part of the LAG.